Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 When trying this credentials on the login page we get logged in.

-There is a _Support_ page where we can upload files.
+There is a _Support_ page where it is possible to upload files.

 ![Bank support page](https://kyuu-ji.github.io/htb-write-up/bank/bank_support-2.png)

 The page allows images but doesn't allow PHP files to be uploaded.
-Looking at the source we see a comment that says:
+Looking at the source there is a comment that says:
 > [DEBUG] I added the file extension .htb to execute as php for debugging purposes only [DEBUG]

 So lets change the extension of our file to _.htb_ instead.

 ![File upload](https://kyuu-ji.github.io/htb-write-up/bank/bank_file-upload.png)

-We see the uploaded files in the web page and can click on the attachment to browse to that file.
+The uploaded files are in the center of the support page and clicking on the attachment to browse to that file.
 Now we can execute commands:
 ```markdown
 http://bank.htb/uploads/logo.htb?cmd=whoami
 ```